Steve Beaton: 2024

 Beaton announced in December 2023, that 2024 would be his final year playing professional darts, and that he would retire at the end of the year.

-At the 2024 PDC World Championship, his final World Championship appearance, Beaton won his first round game 3–1 against Wessel Nijman, but lost to Daryl Gurney 3–1 in the second round.
+At the 2024 PDC World Championship, his final World Championship appearance, Beaton won his first-round game 3–1 against Wessel Nijman, but lost to Daryl Gurney 3–1 in the second round.

 At his final UK Open event in 2024, Beaton reached the third round before losing there to Josh Payne 5–6.

-Beaton qualified for a single European Tour event in the season at the 2024 German Darts Championship, where he suffered an early exit against Dylan Slevin in the first round 4–6 in legs.
+Beaton qualified for a single European Tour event in the season at the 2024 German Darts Championship, where he suffered an early exit against Dylan Slevin in the first round.

-Beaton received a standing ovation from everyone inside the venue at the Mattioli Arena when arriving for his last Pro Tour appearance ever.
-To celebrate the career of Beaton, fellow professional players on the circuit, Chris Dobey, Andy Boulton, Ross Smith, Nathan Aspinall, Joe Cullen, Adam Hunt, Ryan Joyce, Jonny Clayton, and John Henderson all dressed up as Beaton from when he used to play in the 1990s as a celebration for what he has accomplished for the sport.
+Beaton reached the semi-finals at Players Championship 18, losing to eventual runner-up Ryan Searle 7–4.
+At his final Pro Tour appearance ever at the Mattioli Arena, Beaton received a standing ovation from everyone inside the venue.
+To celebrate his career, fellow professional players on the circuit, Chris Dobey, Andy Boulton, Ross Smith, Nathan Aspinall, Joe Cullen, Adam Hunt, Ryan Joyce, Jonny Clayton, and John Henderson all dressed up as Beaton from when he used to play in the 1990s as a celebration for what he has accomplished for the sport.
 Beaton lost in the first round, losing in a deciding leg to Niels Zonneveld.

 For the first time since his debut in 2003, Beaton failed to qualify for the 2025 PDC World Championship, having finished the season outside the top 32 on both the PDC Order of Merit ranking and the Pro Tour ranking, and not progressing through the Tour Card Holder Qualifier, meaning the 2024 event was his final professional world championship appearance.

+2026

+In January 2026, Beaton took part in PDC Q-School to try and regain his tour card, but was unsuccessful.

+Following the conclusion of Q-School, Beaton immediately joined the PDC Challenge Tour.
+He reached the quarterfinals at Challenge Tour 3, where he lost to the eventual winner Joe Hunt 5–2.

 WSD career

 Following his retirement from professional darts, Beaton accepted an invite to play at the 2025 World Seniors Darts Championship.
 He made it all the way to the semi-finals, before bowing out to the eventual winner, Ross Montgomery.
 He would suffer an early round exit at the 2025 World Seniors Champion of Champions to former BDO Women's World Champion, Trina Gulliver 5–2.

-Steve was scheduled to face Vincent van der Voort at the 2025 World Seniors Matchplay in November.
+Beaton was scheduled to face Vincent van der Voort at the 2025 World Seniors Matchplay in November.
 However, the WSD announced that the tournament was cancelled, after the organisation folded in August.